safaris since 1995

 The Northern Historic Tour of Ethiopia

 A 7 day fly-in tour of the main historical circuit of northern Ethiopia.
-Our privately guided trip showcases Ethiopia’s rich historical past.
-A whistle-stop itinerary to leave you totally immersed in the country’s culture.
+Our privately guided trip showcases Ethiopia’s rich historical past which will leave you totally immersed in the country’s culture.

 Our historic tour of Ethiopia includes pre-booked overnight stops at: